Livingston F.C.: League One and consecutive promotions

 Despite relegation, Livingston decided to stay as a full-time football club, and David Hopkin was retained as manager for the 2016–17 season, as Livingston aimed to bounce back to the Championship.
 Livingston went on to win the league comfortably and secured the title in April 2017 following a 2–1 win at home to Alloa Athletic.
 Livingston finished 19 points clear at the top of the league.

 Livingston continued this impressive form into the Championship in 2017–18 and sat in the play-off places in joint 3rd in the league after 20 games.
 The club also reached the quarter-finals of the Scottish League Cup, where they were unlucky to go down 3–2 at Hibernian.
 It was the first time they reached this stage of the league cup since 2005–06.

 On 21 April 2018 Livingston secured second place in the Championship after a 3–0 win over already relegated Brechin City.

 Qualifying for the Premiership play-off final, they faced Partick Thistle, who escaped automatic relegation in their final game.
 Despite this, Livingston won 3–1 on aggregate, 2–1 at home and 1–0 away, earning the final place in the Scottish Premiership and their first season of top-flight football since 2006, relegating Partick Thistle to the Championship in the process, ending Thistle's five-year stint in the Premiership.

-Scottish Premiership
+Return to the Top Flight

-Livingston retained their status as a top flight club in season 2018–19 with a 9th place finish.
+Livingston retained their status as a top flight club in season 2018–19 with a 9th-place finish.
 This was bettered the following season with the club sitting in 5th before the season was curtailed as a result of COVID-19.
 The points per game ruling confirmed this placing as Livi's first top 6 finish since 2001–02.
-In 2020–21, the feat was repeated with a sixth place finish.
+In 2020–21, the feat was repeated with a sixth-place finish.
 The season was also notable for the club reaching the Scottish League Cup final for the first time since 2004.